lilxyzw/VRCLightVolumes/README.md

 You're not required to include this prefab or a message - it's entirely optional.
 But if you do, it helps spread the word and supports the growth of this asset in the VRChat community.

-## Installation through VRChat Creator Companion
+## Installation Through VRChat Creator Companion
 1. Go to my VPM Listing web page: https://redsim.github.io/vpmlisting/
 2. Press "Add to VCC"
 3. Confirm adding in the popup dialog window
 4. If it didn't work and you don't see a popup, try again!

-## Installation through Unity Package Manager
+## Installation Through Unity Package Manager
 1. On the top bar in Unity click `Window > Package Manager`
 2. Click the `[+]` icon in the top left of the Package Manager window
 3. Select "Add package from git URL..." in the dropdown menu
 4. Paste this link: `https://github.com/REDSIM/VRCLightVolumes.git?path=/Packages/red.sim.lightvolumes`
 5. Press Enter on your keyboard or Click the "Add" button on the right side of the input field

+## Install Example Scenes And Assets

+1. After you installed the VRC Light Volumes Package, go to `Window > Package Manager`
+2. With `Packages: In Project` enabled, search for `VRC Light Volumes` and select it
+3. Go to `Samples` tab near the package description
+4. `Import` the **Examples** package into your project
+5. Example scenes and assets will be available at `Assets/Samples/VRC Light Volumes/[version]/Examples`